-"Land acquisition" means the involuntary loss of the title to, right to use or access to land of anyone due to the implementation of a project.
+"Land acquisition" means the involuntary loss of the ownership to, use right to or access to land of anyone due to the implementation of a project.
 Land acquisition may lead to a series of relevant impacts, including loss of housing and other fixed assets (enclosing walls, wells, tombs or other structures or facilities attached to such land).